 The platform provides rightsizing recommendations as well as the ability to predict how your costs will track and evolve over time.
 You can set budgets and get alerts when things are shaping to get out of hand.

 Scalr provides cost visibility and actionable steps that you can take to create meaningful cost optimization.
-By breaking costs down to an application layer, users can truly optimise with all the facts at hand.
+By breaking costs down to an application layer, users can truly optimize with all the facts at hand.

 With Scalr you can set policies around budgets and resource types to create a safe environment where developers can operate without fear of overspending or stepping outside of the guardrails.

-While chiefly a monitoring tool, Splunk can also give users visibility over your resources and how they relate to eachother.
+While chiefly a monitoring tool, Splunk can also give users visibility over your resources and how they relate to each other.

 What differentiates Stax from a number of others in this category is their wastage reports which shows across a number of services, exactly where there is wastage and how to solve identified issues.

 Use Wavefront's AWS monitoring analytics to create dashboards that bring into one place CloudWatch, CloudTrail and native AWS cost reports.
-Once the dashboards are in place, you can identify over provisioned resources and optimise cost.
+Once the dashboards are in place, you can identify over provisioned resources and optimize cost.

 Not only useful as a migration planning tool, Cloudamize allows you to identify which resources ar ripe for rightsizing as well as how to get optimal performance at optimal cost.